Weight Management + Type 2 Diabetes: Using Compassion, Medicine and Surgery

 - Can lead to T2D remission

 According to Kristina Lewis, weight loss from bariatric surgery can increase skeletal muscle, improving insulin sensitivity and contributing to T2D remission.
-The rate of remission 5 years post-surgery is 30-63%.
-People with T1D who live with obesity can also achieve benefits from surgery but are at higher risk for diabetic ketoacidosis (DKA).
+The rate of remission five years post-surgery is 30-63 percent.
+People with type 1 diabetes (T1D) who live with obesity can also achieve benefits from surgery but are at higher risk for diabetic ketoacidosis (DKA).